-- Having flashbacks or disturbing thoughts, feelings, or memories regarding the incident(s).
+- You may experience flashbacks or have disturbing thoughts or memories of the incident(s).

-- Possible behavioral reactions include trouble sleeping, focusing, or remembering.
+- You may have trouble sleeping, focusing, or remembering.

-- Problems associated with eating including loss of appetite, forgetting to eat, or overeating.
+- You may have problems with eating including loss of appetite, forgetting to eat, or overeating.

 What are some characteristics of stalkers?

-- Stalkers are more likely to be former intimate partners of their victims than any other form of relationship.
+- There is no stereotypical stalker or stalking situation; however, stalkers are more likely to be former intimate partners of their victims than any other form of relationship.

 - Men stalk women; men stalk men; women stalk men; and women stalk women.